-Prerequisites: PER 200, PER 232, and declared PER major or declared elementary education or early childhood education major; or permission of instructor.
+Prerequisites: PER 202, PER 203, PER 205, PER 232 and PER Majors Only; or Early Childhood Education Majors; or permission of the instructor.

 PER 387 - Athletic Coaching (3)

 This course will cover the full spectrum and experiences involved in athletic coaching.
 This course will focus on the techniques of coaching; the psychological aspects of coaching; the growth, development, and learning of athletes; and the medical and legal aspects of coaching.
 In addition, it will provide the students with the practical application of these components in simulated and actual coaching situations.